The NRESi operates with a Director, Research Manager, an internal Steering Committee, and a newly developed Advisory Panel.

 Dr. Che Elkin, Ecosystem Science and Management Program

-Dr. Stephen Déry (NRES Graduate Committee Representative)
+Dr. Stephen Déry (NRES Graduate Committee Representative) (on sabbatical)

 Dr. Steve Helle, Environmental Engineering